Hindsight is a lie

 I hope you're well.
 Feels like a lot has happened since we spoke last.

-At the end of August, we took a business trip out to Kansas to play a Perry Maxwell designed golf course called Prairie Dunes.
-It was built in the 1920s by hand, horse, and mule.
-If you want to nerd out about the golf side of things, hit reply and we'll talk.
-What I want to mention was how amazing our host member, Brandon, was.
+At the end of August, we took a business trip to Kansas to play a Perry Maxwell designed golf course called Prairie Dunes.
+Hand, horse, and mule built it in the 1920s.
+If you want to nerd out about the golf side of things, hit reply, and we'll talk.
+What I want to mention is how amazing our host member, Brandon, was.
 He was generous and joyful with his time, made us feel welcome, and helped us slow down enough to get the full experience of spending time on the property.

 Hospitality is a skill and a gift.
 One I'm working to develop.